Wear clothing that indicates you are ready to go to work today.

 What to Do

-Carry extra resumes, references, etc. organized in a portfolio
+- Carry extra resumes, references, etc. organised in a portfolio.

 25 things to avoid in an Interview